MyParcelCOM/auth-module/README.md

 # MyParcel.com Auth Module
-Shared library with Authentication modules for
+Shared library with Authentication modules for validating JWT authorization headers and checking its scopes

 ## Installation
 The library uses Docker to run php and composer.
 To install Docker, follow the steps in the [documentation](https://docs.myparcel.com/development/#docker).